 The Amsterdam International Water Week (AIWW) is a global movement towards a sustainable water environment.
 This biennial event gathers experts from cities, industries, and utilities from all over the world to combine real-life water cases with innovative solutions.
 And so creating a circular and resilient water environment in high-density living areas.
-In 2017 we hosted the fourth edition of this event and we are looking forward to the next edition (our fifth anniversary) in 2019.
+In 2019 we hosted the fifth edition of this event.

-Amsterdam International Water Week 2017 built on the momentum gained in the first three biennial AIWWs.
+Amsterdam International Water Week 2019 built on the momentum gained in the first three biennial AIWWs.
 It provided a platform to help achieve global progress on water issues.
 It reached a new benchmark in terms of participation and initiated actions that pave the way for even greater impact around the next AIWW.
-Download the facts & figures of AIWW 2017.

 The Dutch Ministry of Foreign Affairs, the Ministry of Economic Affairs and Climate Policy and the Ministry of Infrastructure and Water Management are supporters of the AIWW, through the Partners for Water programme.
 Various loyal sponsors active in the water sector also committed themselves to this event making it a public-private collaboration.